sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nautilus</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : File manager for GNOME
+Short desc    : File manager for GNOME
 URL          : https://wiki.gnome.org/Apps/Nautilus
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Nautilus is the file manager and graphical shell for the GNOME desktop
+Descript     : Nautilus is the file manager and graphical shell for the GNOME desktop
              : that makes it easy to manage your files and the rest of your system.
              : It allows to browse directories on local and remote filesystems, preview
              : files and launch applications associated with them.